DamageBDD

 End User initial requirements, feature requests, defect reporting

-Product Support feature requests, isolating defect behaviours, edge cases, monitoring, alerting
+Product Support feature requests, isolating defect behaviour, edge cases, monitoring, alerting

-QA define expected behaviors, continuous monitoring, reporting, alerts
+QA define expected behaviours, continuous monitoring, reporting, alerts

 Infra availability monitoring, endpoint latency reporting, alerts,